Targum -- A Multilingual New Testament Translation Corpus: The Targum Corpus

-The final output of our methodology is not a single, pre-filtered dataset where duplicates have been removed.
-Instead, we deliver the complete archive of all collected translations, accompanied by a comprehensive metadata index.
-This index file contains all the canonical information for every translation instance, allowing researchers to understand the provenance and specific edition of each text.
+The corpus is not a single, pre-filtered dataset where duplicates have been removed.
+Instead, we deliver the complete archive of all collected translations, accompanied by a metadata index recording the provenance and specific edition of each text.

-This structure embodies the core philosophy of the resource: to empower researchers, not to impose a pre-defined notion of what constitutes a "duplicate."
+This structure gives researchers full control rather than imposing a pre-defined notion of what constitutes a ``duplicate.''
 The rich metadata allows users to define uniqueness on their own terms, tailored to their specific research question.
-For example, a scholar studying Polish translations might choose to prioritize copies from the language-specific \textit{bibliepolskie.pl} source.
+For example, a scholar studying Polish translations might prioritize copies from the language-specific \textit{bibliepolskie.pl} source.
 A researcher analyzing the evolution of the KJV family would treat each revision as a distinct entity.
-Conversely, a user performing a broad, cross-lingual study might choose to deduplicate aggressively, keeping only one instance per \texttt{canonical\_id}.
-By providing the complete data alongside the structured metadata to navigate it, \texttt{targum} is designed as a flexible platform.
+Conversely, a user performing a broad, cross-lingual study might deduplicate aggressively, keeping only one instance per \texttt{canonical\_id}.